 FAQ

-» Is Third Place Commons part of Third Place Books?
+Is Third Place Commons part of Third Place Books?

-The Commons and Third Place Books are separate entities, but we both serve the same mission of bringing the community together.
+No. Third Place Commons and Third Place Books are separate entities, but we both serve the same mission of bringing the community together.
 When the bookstore opened in 1998, it immediately became a vital part of Lake Forest Park and beyond.
 People of all ages and interests found the perfect place to spend time together, hear music, schedule performances and meetings.
 Initially, bookstore staff handled all these requests, a task that quickly became overwhelming.
-Friends of Third Place Commons was founded to schedule and manage over 800 free public activities and events each year.
-The unique relationship between Friends and Third Place Books models a mutually beneficial and sustainable collaboration between the business and nonprofit worlds.

-» Who runs Third Place Commons?
+Who runs Third Place Commons?

-» What activities does Third Place Commons offer?
+What activities does Third Place Commons offer?

 Following is a small, but representative, sampling of our regular offerings.
 To find out what is going on this month, take a look at our calendar.